openedx/edx-platform/docs/en_us/course_authors/source/developing_course/course_components.rst

 .. note:: The visibility of nested components depends on the visibility of the parent unit.
 The parent unit must be public for students to see nested components.
-For more information, see :ref:`Visibility of Components Contained by Other Components`.
+For more information, see :ref:`Unit Publishing Status`.

 *******************************